 A patient schedules a visit with their regular health care provider, within their Medical Home, with symptoms including dizziness and an earache.
 The patient mentions that since they last visited, another clinic noted that they have high blood pressure (hypertension) which is being monitored at home for now.
 The patient also mentions a suspected penicillin allergy.
 The health care provider determines that the patient has an external ear infection (otitis externa) and prescribes antibiotics.
 The health care provider creates a clinical note in their EMR, which may trigger automatic updates, such as updates to the prescription information.
-The health care provider decides to submit this new information to the network (i.e., Clinical Data Repository) so that it is available for other health care providers who may be providing care for this patient.
+The health care provider decides to submit this new information to the network (i.e., Clinical Data Repository) in the form of a clinical document (e.g., patient summary) so that it is available for other health care providers who may be providing care for this patient.